nolbuzanis/Loud-Ktown-Website/README.md

 LOUD KTown Website
 ==============

 An eCommerce platform for LOUD, a speaker rental service located in Kingston, ON.
-Uses reusable React components and Redux for the front end, the Stripe API for easy credit card payments, and pushes customer orders to a Google Sheets Spreadsheet using App Scripts + GoogleSheets API.
+Uses reusable React components and Redux for the front end (and Semantic UI).
+The Stripe API is implemented for easy credit card payments, and customer orders are pushed to a Google Sheets Spreadsheet using App Scripts + GoogleSheets API.
 Hosted on Netlify with lambda functions.

 **[Visit LOUD](https://www.loudktown.com)**